microsoft/ApplicationInsights-Kubernetes/examples/WebAPI.Net6/Readme.md

     $testAppName='test-ai-k8s-web-api'              # Used as the container instance name for local testing
     $imageRegistryAccount='your-registry-account'   # Used to push the image
     ```
     _Note: In this example, we use PowerShell.
 Tweak it accordingly in other shells.
-Also you don't have to have those variables if you prefer to use the value directly below._
+Also, you don't have to have those variables if you prefer to use the value directly below._

 1. Build the image

     ```shell
-    docker build -t "$imageName`:$imageVersion" .   # For powershell, you need to escape the colon(:). docker container rm $testAppName -f             # Making sure any existing container with the same name is deleted docker run -d -p 8080:80 --name $testAppName "$imageName`:$imageVersion"
+    docker build -t "$imageName`:$imageVersion" .   # For PowerShell, you need to escape the colon(:) with (`). docker container rm $testAppName -f             # Making sure any existing container with the same name is deleted docker run -d -p 8080:80 --name $testAppName "$imageName`:$imageVersion"
     ```